 Once you have received your DS-2019 from ISSS, you will need to apply* for a J-1 visa stamp at a U.S. Embassy or Consulate.
 J-1 visas can only be obtained outside of the United States at a U.S. Embassy or Consulate.

-Your UMass Amherst host department will need to submit a J-1 Request to ISSS at least 2 months before your intended start date.
+Your UMass Amherst host department must submit a New J-1 Scholar Request to ISSS no later than 2 months before your intended start date.
 You and your host department will complete different parts of the request.
 Once complete, ISSS will review within 10 business days and contact you if more information is required.
-After your J-1 Request is approved, ISSS will email you the DS-2019.
+After approval, ISSS will provide instructions to access the DS-2019.

 You or your department will be required to pay the J-1 Scholar fee.
 If you are an employee of UMass Amherst, your department is required to pay.
 If you are not paid by UMass Amherst, you will need to work with your department to determine who pays the fee—you or them.